Licensure & Endorsements

-In addition to earning the Illinois Professional Educator License (PEL), students in the MEd Special Education program are eligible to pursue the following endorsements.
+In addition to earning the Illinois Professional Educator License (PEL), students in the MEd Special Education program are eligible to pursue the following endorsements to the PEL:

 The Illinois Learning Behavior Specialist I endorsement enables teachers to work with students with a wide range of disabilities, ages 5 – 21, in several instructional delivery models that include teaching in inclusionary settings through consultation and collaborative teaching, and with small groups and in small class settings.
 Current general education teachers and those persons new to teaching are invited to apply.

 Currently licensed teachers with LBS I endorsement can pursue LBS II endorsements through the MEd Special Education.
 Please see the Degree Requirements for Group 3.

 - Assistive Technology Specialist: Support students through use of a wide range of state-of-the-art Assistive Technology clinical services.